Florida Layoffs — December 2009

 | Stericycle | Boynton Beach | 29 |

-The biggest impact was at AmeriHealth Administrators at its Jacksonville facility, reporting 111 affected workers.
+The most significant filing came from AmeriHealth Administrators at its Jacksonville facility, reporting 111 affected workers.
 Century Boat followed with 43 workers.

 Trend & Outlook